cdig/take-and-make/README.md

 # synchronously logs "tem call"
 ```

-When you use Take synchronously, you can also specify multiple needs.
+When you use `Take` synchronously, you can also specify multiple names.
-In that case, the return value will be an object mapping the needed names to their values.
+In that case, the return value will be an object mapping the names to their values.
 Any values that haven't yet been registered will be `undefined`.

 ```coffee